karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 MongoDB Resource
 ----------------

 Next to a SQL based database you can also use a MongoDB.
-Currently instances of 16MB are offered.

 Resource Fields
 ~~~~~~~~~~~~~~~